jayiyer/WaterSaver/README.md

   * The number of minutes a washing machine was in use <br />
 * Once the user records their corresponding water usage, their percentage of recommended daily water usage will increase.
-The user will be directed back to the updated front-page circular chart. <br />
+The user will be directed back to the updated front page with a list of water usages. <br />
-* In another menu, the user can see a graph of water usage percentages for the past week, along with their average amount of water used per week and their average percentage of recommended daily water usage. <br />
+* In another menu, the user can see his or her gallons of water used along with a progress view that shows what percentage of his or her total daily allowed gallons of water he or she has used. <br />

 ##### Implementation <br />
 * Model <br />